-A copy of the new Constitution, which was adopted on 19 June 2020, can be found here.
+A copy of the Constitution, which was updated 11 May 2021, can be found here.

 A share standard has been set as one Ordinary Share for every tray of Class 1 kiwifruit supplied to EastPack by the Grower.
 The Board's current policy is to determine the number of trays packed by a shareholder by averaging the three highest annual volumes from the previous four years' production.